 PLCs are organized with organizations who aim to address contemporary issues in terms of Public Leadership.
 During a PLC we bring together students, academics and practitioners who (want to) Make A Difference and show EPIC leadership.

 What’s in it for you as an individual and/or as an organisation?

 A PLC is an inspiring event and a great way to exchange knowledge and contribute to real solutions.

 What does the Public Leadership Foundation have to offer?

 The PLC is one of the PLFs key-initiatives.
-Besides scripts for the organisation of PLCs, we offer our MAD-people and partner network for organisation and participation of and during the PLC.
+We have already organized different PLC’s with various themes and partners.
+Besides scripts for the organisation of PLCs, we can engage our network of MAD people and partner organisations to make your PLC even more successful!